-Celebrating the Backbone of Our Economy: GHRASP Marks Workers’ Day 2026 - MyJoyOnline
+Celebrating the backbone of our economy: GHRASP marks Workers’ day 2026 - MyJoyOnline

 At the same time, GHRASP recognises the critical role of human resource service providers in shaping workplaces that are people-centred, compliant, and future-ready.
 As organisations adapt to change, the role of HR has never been more important.

-This Workers’ Day, we call on employers to prioritize fair labour practices, employee well-being, and continuous development.
+This Workers’ Day, we call on employers to prioritise fair labour practices, employee well-being, and continuous development.
 Creating safe, inclusive, and empowering environments is key to unlocking the full potential of our workforce.

 We also encourage employees to embrace lifelong learning and adaptability—essential tools for staying relevant in today’s world of work.

-To policymakers and stakeholders, we emphasize the need for stronger collaboration in advancing decent work, job creation, and skills development.
+To policymakers and stakeholders, we emphasise the need for stronger collaboration in advancing decent work, job creation, and skills development.
 Building a resilient labour market requires partnership.

 As we celebrate Workers’ Day 2026, GHRASP reaffirms its commitment to advancing workplace excellence through advocacy, capacity building, and strategic partnerships.